Ocerious/steg-tools/Tools.md

 ## Steghide

 Steghide is a steganography tool that hides data in a variety of image and audio files.
 It only supports `JPEG, BMP, WAV, and AU files`.
 However, it can also be used to extract embedded or encrypted data from other files.
-It can be installed using `apt`, however the [source](https://github.com/StefanoDeVuono/steghide) is available on Github.
+It can be installed using `apt`, however the [source](https://github.com/StefanoDeVuono/steghide) is available on github.

 Useful commands:
 </br>